nyuchitech/nyuchi-saas-platform/guides/ROLE_BASED_ACCESS_CONTROL.md

     provider: 'gmail'
   })
 });
-// ✅ Success if user has 'mail_organizer.use' permission
+// ✅ Success if user has 'mailsense.use' permission
 // ❌ 403 error if user lacks permission
 ```